iamyanbo/UncertaintyPainting/README.md

 For detailed instructions on running the pipeline, please refer to:
 *   [**Pipeline Guide**](PIPELINE_GUIDE.md): Directory structure and script usage.
 *   [**Reproducibility Guide**](REPRODUCIBILITY.md): Environment setup, training commands, and config parameters.

+---

+## Acknowledgements

+This project is built upon the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) toolbox.
+We thank the authors for their open-source contribution to the 3D object detection community.